PowerMops/powermops-site/src/routes/pmops/Reference-5.md

 Mops compiler to compile words of this type.

-For normal colon definitions, the code field contains executable code &mdash; the code that was compiled when the definition of that word was read by Mops.
+For normal colon definitions, the code field contains executable code
+--- the code that was compiled when the definition of that word was read by Mops.
 If you later type the word name at the keyboard, Mops looks at the handler field, sees that it is a colon definition, and transfers control to the beginning of the code field.
 Your compiled code is then executed.
-At the end of the definition, where you had put the semicolon, there is a machine language \'return\' (RTS : 68k) or
-\'branch to link register\' (blr : PowerPC) instruction.
+At the end of the definition, where you had put the semicolon, there is a machine language 'return' (RTS : 68k) or 'branch to link register' (blr : PowerPC) instruction.
 This causes control to return to the Mops interpreter.

 If, instead of typing your word at the keyboard, you put it into another